Engineering Precise and Robust Effective Hamiltonians: Examples

 and the control parameters $\lc{a_k(t)}$ and the components of the output field $\vec B(t)$ are

 where $\omega_\text{max}=$20 MHz, $\kappa_i$=1 V$^{-1}$ and $\kappa_o$=2 A$^{-1}$.

 In the presence of kinetic inductance \cite{maas2003nonlinear}, the inductance $L$ depends on the current:

 where $\alpha_L$ is a constant, leading to nonlinear behavior in the circuit \cite{maas2003nonlinear, mohebbi2014composite,dahm1997theory}.
 The model parameters are the electrical component parameters in the circuit where $\alpha_L\sim$Unif$[-0.001,0.001]$ A$^{-2}$.
 Note, $\alpha_L$ is typically positive, but we can still design around $\alpha_L=0$.
 The solution is robust to $\alpha_L$ that is either positive or negative.
-The error Hamiltonian $\Delta H$ can be calculated by solving the differential equation of $\partial x/\partial \alpha_L$.
-The general method is provided in the Supplemental material.
+There are no internal parameters in this case.
+The error Hamiltonian $\Delta H$ can be calculated by solving the differential equation of $\partial x/\partial \alpha_L$ (Appendix \ref{appen10}).